BryantCrisos/ShapeKeyHelper-OLD-1.1/README.md

 How to use: The shapeKeys Helper menu should be located in the data tab.
 There you'll be able to press the function you want after selecting the model you'd like to apply the modifiers and keep the shapeKeys.

-Known Issues: If You have merge and clipping selected on mirror modifier your shapeKeys are likely to get messed up.
+Known Issues: "ShapeKeys are not transferring fully" If this happens, You have to disable merge and clipping on the mirror modifier.
-Disable both merge & clip then run click on the shapeKey options you'd like to use.
+(While having merge and clipping on, blender tends to mess up the verts.
+The addon is heavily dependent on all verts staying the same.)

 Be sure to check out the forum link!
-You can find the other versions here incase you'd like to try them yourself. https://blenderartists.org/t/addon-shapekey-helpers/1131849
+You can find the other versions here in case you'd like to try them yourself. https://blenderartists.org/t/addon-shapekey-helpers/1131849

 Hope this helps, happy blending!